What is Summit?

 What is a Burst Buffer?

-The burst buffer is an intermediate, high-speed layer of storage that is positioned between the application and the parallel file system (PFS), absorbing the bulk data produced by the application at a rate a hundred times higher than the PFS, while seamlessly draining the data to the PFS in the background.
-Consequently, the burst buffer will be able to expedite the rate of I/O, allowing the application to return to performing computation sooner.
+The burst buffer is an intermediate, high-speed layer of storage that is positioned between the application and the parallel file system (PFS), absorbing the bulk data produced by the application at a rate four to five times faster than the PFS, while seamlessly draining the data to the PFS in the background.
+Consequently, the burst buffer will be able to expedite I/O, allowing the application to return to performing computation sooner.
 The burst buffer is built from non-volatile memory devices that have several desirable properties such as high I/O throughput, low access latency, and higher reliability.

 What is NVLINK?